Trend Micro: 2000s

-2010s
+2010-2017

 Trend Micro acquired UK-based humyo in June 2010 for an undisclosed sum. humyo provided cloud-based data storage and synchronization services to small businesses and individuals.
 Later that year, in November, Trend Micro acquired Mobile Armor.
 Mobile Armor was a developer of full disk, file and folder, and removable media encryption for mobile devices.
 Trend Micro integrated the company's technology into a centrally-managed platform for mobile device security.

-In June 2012, Trend Micro acquired US-based Secure Sockets Layer (SSL) certificate provider AffirmTrust for an undisclosed sum.
-Trend Micro followed up with another acquisition, Taiwanese advanced network-security firm Broadweb, in October 2012.
+In June 2012, Trend Micro acquired US-based Secure Sockets Layer (SSL) certificate provider AffirmTrust, followed by the acquisition of Taiwanese advanced network-security firm Broadweb in October 2012.
 Broadweb was a developer of deep packet inspection technology that had the ability to block malicious data packets in real-time.
 The technology was integrated into Trend Micro's Custom Defense Solution, a suite that was designed to provide network-wide visibility and protection against advanced attacks and threats.
+As of 2013, Trend Micro received its threat intelligence from TrendLabs, the company's research, development, and support center.
+TrendLabs at the time had ten labs worldwide, and was headquartered in the Philippines and employed 1,200 security experts and engineers.
+Trend Micro's Singapore-based lab at the time provided malware forensics and analysis.
 Trend Micro relocated its US headquarters to the Las Colinas area of Irving, Texas in September 2013.
 The relocation allowed the company to consolidate operations previously housed in Cupertino, California and Arlington, Texas.